-Tie the jute tighly around the branch and make a knot.
+Tie the jute tightly around the branch and make a knot.

 Put on your favorite Netflix show and you will have your own harvest of thrifted sweater pumpkins in no time!

 our own harvest!

-Unfortunately, I didn’t take a picture of the couple of pumpkins that I glued the sweater label to!
+Unfortunately, I didn’t take a picture of the couple of pumpkins that I glued the sweater label too!
 Some had a brand name and some had the fiber content like ‘cashmere.’
-I thought it was fun to add to the the little pumpkins!
+I thought it was fun to add to the little pumpkins!

 You can see what I mean about the labels in this post where I made the cutest thrifted sweater snowmen you’ve ever seen!
 Check it out in the link below!